4.1 Implementation in the CHES Program Cycle

 Key Takeaways

-• Area III Implementation accounts for 15% of the current CHES exam content outline.
+• Area III Implementation accounts for roughly 15% of the current CHES exam content outline, the third-largest of the eight areas.

-• Implementation puts the approved plan into action while monitoring reach, dose, quality, and barriers.
+• Implementation puts the approved plan into action while monitoring reach, dose delivered, dose received, quality, and barriers.

-• Readiness includes trained staff, prepared materials, partner coordination, logistics, and participant access.
+• Readiness means confirming trained staff, prepared materials, partner agreements, logistics, referral pathways, and participant access before launch.

-• Implementation decisions should preserve the plan's objectives while responding to real delivery conditions.
+• Implementation decisions should preserve the plan's core objectives and program theory while responding to real delivery conditions.

 Moving from the written plan to real delivery

-Area III Implementation is weighted at 15% on the current CHES exam outline.
-It follows planning but does not simply mean doing activities.
-Implementation requires preparing people, materials, sites, partners, schedules, communication channels, and monitoring systems so that the program can be delivered with quality and appropriate flexibility.
-In the HESPA II 2020 Eight Areas, this is where the planned intervention meets the priority population.
+Implementation does not simply mean "doing activities."
+It means preparing people, materials, sites, partners, schedules, communication channels, and monitoring systems so the program can be delivered with quality and appropriate flexibility.

 Implementation begins with readiness.
-A CHES professional should confirm that objectives, lesson plans, recruitment procedures, consent or privacy expectations, materials, supplies, referral pathways, staff roles, and evaluation tools are ready before launch.
-If a scenario describes missing facilitator training, unclear partner responsibilities, or inaccessible materials, the best answer is usually to fix those readiness issues before expanding delivery.
+Before launch, a CHES professional confirms that objectives, lesson plans, recruitment procedures, consent and privacy expectations, materials, supplies, referral pathways, staff roles, and evaluation tools are all in place.
+If a scenario describes untrained facilitators, unclear partner responsibilities, or inaccessible materials, the best answer is almost always to fix the readiness gap before expanding delivery, not to launch anyway and hope it works.

-The implementation phase also requires attention to reach and dose.
-Reach is the extent to which the priority population participates.
-Dose delivered is how much of the planned intervention the program provides.
+The phase also requires attention to three quantities that exam items test repeatedly.
+Reach is the proportion of the intended priority population that actually participates.
+Dose delivered is how much of the planned intervention staff actually provide.
 Dose received is how much participants actually attend, use, or engage with.
-A program may deliver six sessions, but if most participants attend only one, the dose received is low.
-This distinction helps explain process evaluation findings and guides midcourse corrections.
+A program can deliver all six planned sessions (full dose delivered) yet have low dose received if most participants attend only once.
+Distinguishing these terms is what separates a correct answer from a distractor.

-Implementation also involves barrier management.
-Common barriers include transportation, childcare, work schedules, stigma, low literacy, language access, disability access, technology problems, weather, staff turnover, supply delays, and mistrust.
-Effective implementation uses planned supports such as reminders, flexible scheduling, interpreters, accessible materials, backup sites, and participant navigation.
-The goal is to reduce avoidable barriers while respecting participant choice.
+Coordination with partners (schools, clinics, employers, faith communities, community-based organizations) is a major implementation task because each has its own procedures, calendars, and constraints.
+Barrier management is another: transportation, childcare, work schedules, stigma, low literacy, language access, disability access, technology failures, weather, staff turnover, and mistrust all reduce participation.
+Planned supports such as reminders, flexible scheduling, interpreters, accessible materials, backup sites, and participant navigation reduce avoidable barriers while respecting participant choice.

 Implementation concernPractical questionExample evidence

-ReadinessAre people and materials prepared?Staff training sign-in and supply list
+ReadinessAre people, sites, and materials prepared?Staff training sign-in sheet and supply checklist

-QualityWas delivery appropriate and accurate?Observation checklist and feedback
+QualityWas delivery accurate and respectful?Observation checklist and participant feedback

 FidelityWere core elements preserved?Facilitator fidelity checklist